 Here are the first photos of Lufthansa's all-new business class seats for its Boeing 777X (777-9) jets, which will begin flying from 2020.

-As previously and exclusively revealed by Australian Business Traveller, the next-gen design provides direct aisle access for every passenger – with Lufthansa opting for an alternating 1-2-1 and 1-1-1 layout.
+As previously and exclusively revealed by Australian Business Traveller, the next-gen design finally provides direct aisle access for every passenger: no more awkwardly stepping over your sleeping seatmate – or having them clamber across you, if you're next to the aisle.

-That centre 'throne' seat could be the pick for savvy travellers, not only for privacy but the added personal space on either side of the passenger.
+Meanwhile, the 1-1-1 rows provide a centre 'throne' seat which is likely to be highly sought-after, not only for the additional privacy it offers but the added personal space on either side of the passenger.

 The computer renderings indicate Lufthansa has gone for a subdued colour palette of charcoal, cream and dusky blue with elements of chocolate brown.

-However, it's believed that the new business class seats won't be installed across Lufthansa's existing jets – they'll be exclusive to the Boeing 777X family.
+However, it's believed that the new business class seats won't be installed across Lufthansa's existing jets – they could be exclusive to the Boeing 777X family.

 The fate of first class in the Boeing 777-9 fleet remains undecided, or at least undeclared.